sorbet/sorbet/website/docs/why-type-annotations.md

 `TrueClass` or `FalseClass`, and be unable to maintain these knowledge sets.
 Real-world code depends on patterns like this surprisingly frequently.

-We have decided that the error message for changing a variable in a loop is very clear, has an autocorrect, and the resulting `T.let`'d code is very obvious.
+We have decided that the error message for changing a variable in a loop or block is very clear, has an autocorrect, and the resulting `T.let`'d code is very obvious.
 But if we did it the other way, sometimes requiring people to explicitly annotate `T.let(true, TrueClass)`:

 1. this pattern would look odd ("of course `true` has type `TrueClass`, isn't this annotation useless?"), and also